zenaan/quick-fixes-ftfw/zfs/README.md

 # set up $HOME:
-HOME_NAME=${PRIMARY_USER}-deb10  # this is the zfs filesystem name we shall use ("debian 10") zfs create v001/$HOME_SRC HOME_SRC=/krypt/$PRIMARY_USER/v001/v001/$HOME_NAME chown $PRIMARY_USER. $HOME_SRC
+HOME_NAME=${PRIMARY_USER}-deb10  # this is the zfs filesystem name we shall use ("debian 10") zfs create v001/$HOME_NAME HOME_SRC=/krypt/$PRIMARY_USER/v001/v001/$HOME_NAME chown $PRIMARY_USER. $HOME_SRC

-# the magical bind mount - do NOT do this whilst logged in as the user (not root),
+# the magical bind mount - do NOT do this whilst PRIMARY_USER is logged in anywhere (do as root)
 # i.e. make sure ALL PRIMARY_USER logins, are logged out. :
 #mount --bind $HOME_SRC /home/$PRIMARY_USER  # see section below "login, logout, bringup, teardown"
 # Now you can login as PRIMARY_USER